wei/socialify/README.md

 ## SLA

-Sociality is under active development.
+Socialify is under active development.
 Design and project domain are subject to change without notice.

 Please subscribe to [#47](https://github.com/wei/socialify/issues/47) if you would like to receive service updates.